 Think of it as learning your machine’s language.
 The two most common signs are things you can see with your own eyes and changes in how the machine operates.
 Visible mineral buildup is a dead giveaway, telling you that hard water is leaving its mark on the internal components.
 At the same time, if your machine starts acting sluggish, producing cloudy ice, or not keeping up with demand, it’s often crying out for help.
 Paying attention to these clues is the first step in protecting your equipment and ensuring you always have clean, quality ice for your customers or employees.
 If you spot these issues, it’s a good time to consider a professional inspection for your commercial refrigeration equipment to diagnose the root cause.

-Visible Scale and Mineral Deposits
+Spotting Visible Scale and Mineral Buildup

 One of the clearest signs of a water problem is visible scale.
 This is the chalky, white, or sometimes brownish crust that builds up inside your machine.
 When water freezes, the minerals dissolved in it, like calcium and magnesium, get left behind.
 With nowhere to go, they cling to any surface they can find, creating scale.
 You’ll often spot it on the evaporator plate, water lines, sensors, and in the ice bin.
 This buildup does more than just look bad; it acts as an insulator, forcing your machine to work much harder to produce ice, which wastes energy and strains the components.